OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 end
 ```

-In the above we used `@kwdef` to set default values for the models so that we don't have to set these up each time we use the model.
-We have also included a `sinking_velocity` field to later demonstrate how we can get tracers to sink.
-We also need to define some functions so that OceanBioME and Oceananigans know what tracers and auxiliary fields (e.g. light intensity) we need setting up:
+Here, we use descriptive names for the parameters.
+Below, each of these will correspond to a symbol (or letter) which is more convenient mathematically and when defining the BGC model functions.
+In the above code we used `@kwdef` to set default values for the models so that we don't have to set all of these parameters each time we use the model.
+The default parameter values can optionally be over-ridden by the user when they run the mmodel.
+We have also included a `sinking_velocity` field in the parameter set to demonstrate how we can get tracers (e.g. detritus) to sink.
+We also need to define some functions so that OceanBioME and Oceananigans know what tracers and auxiliary fields (e.g. light intensity) we will use:

 ```@example implementing
 required_biogeochemical_tracers(::NutrientPhytoplankton) = (:N, :P, :T)